The Best Life Insurance Companies For 2020

 (Pro tip: If you’re comfortable with waiting to purchase life insurance, quit today and start shopping for insurance next year.
 Most insurers classify you as a non-smoker if you haven’t smoked for at least 12 months.)

 Thinking you can just lie on your application and say you don’t smoke?
 Well, that’s called insurance fraud, and I don’t recommend it.
 Plus, many companies require you to take a medical exam before approval, so you could easily be caught.

 Thankfully, Transamerica can make things easier for you than a lot of life insurance companies can.

 Smokers probably won’t be able to find lower prices anywhere else!
 Transamerica has strong financial stability.
 While its customer satisfaction ranking is just so-so, the score is still better than the scores of many competitive companies.

 Note: Banner Life Insurance offers competitive prices for smokers along with Transamerica, but it hasn’t been ranked by J.D.
 Power, so it didn’t make it onto this list.
 Still, it’s worth getting a life insurance quote from both companies!

-The Best Life Insurance for Millennials: Lincoln Financial Group
+Recommended for Millennials: Lincoln Financial Group

 - Financial strength: A+ (superior)